Yvette and I met four years ago at the Women’s Center of our University.

 However, we shared a passion for working with other women from all walks of life, which is how we found ourselves at the Women’s Center.
 We gravitated towards each other instantly.
 At the time, we both identified as bisexual and were unsure of what our feelings towards each other meant.

-We did know we had fallen deeply in love with each other, and were willing to explore the connection and see where our journey would lead us.
+We did know we had fallen deeply in love with each other and were willing to explore the connection and see where our journey would lead us.
 Fast forward four years later.
-We have experienced grief, loss, job transitions, and personal self-discovery.
+Having experienced grief, loss, job transitions, and personal self-discovery.

 I have always known that I wanted to spend the rest of my life with her.